-Nesse Galperin was born on March 28, 1928, into an observant Jewish family in Siauliai, Lithuania.
+Nesse Godin was born Nesa Galperin on March 28, 1928, into an observant Jewish family in Šiauliai, Lithuania.
 Her mother, Sara, owned a dairy store and her father, Pinchas, worked at a shoe factory and ran the diary store with Sara.
-They spoke often to Nesse and her brothers, Jecheskel and Menashe, about the importance of community and caring for others.
-Siauliai was home to a Jewish community of more than 10,000 members, who supported cultural and social organizations and over a dozen synagogues.
+They spoke often to Nesse and her brothers, Jecheskel and Menashe, about the importance of community and caring for others. Šiauliai was home to a Jewish community of up to 8,000 members, who supported cultural and social organizations and multiple synagogues.

-On June 26, 1941, Nazi Germany occupied Siauliai and almost immediately put into effect antisemitic laws, including requiring all members of the Jewish community to wear a yellow Star of David.
+On June 26, 1941, Nazi Germany occupied Šiauliai and almost immediately put into effect antisemitic policies and decrees, including requiring all members of the Jewish community to wear a yellow Star of David badge on their clothing.
 Jewish children were prohibited from attending school, and Jewish businesses were confiscated.
-In the weeks that followed, German SS and police units in addition to their nationalist Lithuanian collaborators and auxiliaries began to carry out massacres of Jews.
+In the days and weeks that followed, German SS and police units in addition to their nationalist Lithuanian collaborators and auxiliaries began to carry out massacres of Jews.
 On June 29, they rounded up Jewish men and boys under the pretense of cleaning up the damage done to the city by the occupation.
-Instead, they took the Jewish men and boys to the nearby Kuziai Forest, where they forced them to dig large pits before telling them to take off their clothes.
+Instead, they took the Jewish men and boys to the nearby Kužiai Forest, where they forced them to dig large pits before telling them to take off their clothes.
 They then shot the men and boys and buried their bodies in the pits.
 Massacres continued throughout July 1941.

 In August 1941, Nesse and her family were forced to move into the Šiauliai ghetto where they lived in overcrowded conditions.
 In the ghetto, Nesse experienced starvation and terror.
 She managed to survive multiple selections despite being a young teenager.
 In early fall 1943, the German authorities converted the ghetto into a subcamp of the Kauen concentration camp called Schaulen (the German name for Šiauliai) and Nesse was assigned to forced labor duty.
-On November 5, 1943, approximately 1,700 people—including Nesse’s father, Pinchas, and 1,000 children--were deported to Auschwitz and killed in the gas chambers.
+On November 5, 1943, hundreds of people—including Nesse’s father, Pinchas, and many children—were deported to Auschwitz and killed in the gas chambers.
 Nesse, her mother, and her brothers managed to avoid the selection because they were at work outside the ghetto.
-In 1944, the few Jews remaining in the Siauliai ghetto were deported to the Stutthof concentration camp, as the Red Army approached.
+In July 1944, the few Jews remaining in the Schaulen camp were deported to the Stutthof concentration camp, as the Red Army approached.
 Nesse became prisoner number 54015 and was separated from her mother and brother Jecheskel.
 Her other brother, Menashe, evaded deportation with the help of a gentile friend.

 In the camp, Jewish women looked after Nesse, protecting her and advising her on how to survive.
-She was deported to four other slave labor camps and then, in January 1945, she was sent on a death march in a group of 1,000 female prisoners.
-When the Soviet army liberated the group on March 10, 1945, only 200 women out of the 1,000 on the march were still alive.
+She was deported to several other forced labor camps and then, in January 1945, she was sent on a death march with a group of female prisoners.
+Nesse recalled that when the Soviet army liberated the group on March 10, 1945, only 200 women out of the 1,000 on the march were still alive.

-Nesse spent six weeks recuperating in a makeshift hospital in Chinow (Chynowie), Poland, and was then assigned a foster mother to help her.
-They traveled to Lodz, Poland, where Nesse met a woman from Siauliai who told her that her mother, Sara, was somewhere on the border between Germany and Poland.
+Nesse spent six weeks recuperating in a makeshift hospital in Chynowie, Poland, and was then assigned a foster mother to help her.
+They traveled to Łódź, Poland, where Nesse met a woman from Šiauliai who told her that her mother, Sara, was somewhere on the border between Germany and Poland.
 Nesse left the care of her foster mother to search for her own mother.
-By the time she reached the border, Sara—having learned that Nesse was alive—had left to find her in Lodz.
+By the time she reached the border, Sara—having learned that Nesse was alive—had left to find her in Łódź.

 After weeks of traveling and searching, Nesse and her mother were reunited.
 In order to begin rebuilding their lives, Sara decided that either she or Nesse would need to marry.
 Nesse was 17 when Sara asked Yankel Godin, a survivor from Poland, to marry her daughter and join their family.
 Nesse and Yankel were married shortly after.
 The Galperin/Godins relocated to the Feldafing displaced persons camp in Bavaria, where they were reunited with Jecheskel.
 Many years later they learned that Menashe had also survived.
-And, in 1970, Menashe immigrated to Israel.
+And, in 1970, Menashe immigrated from Lithuania to Israel.

 In 1950, the Galperin/Godins immigrated to the United States and settled in Washington, DC.
-Nesse and Jack (Yankel) have three children, seven grandchildren, and five great-grandchildren.
+Nesse and Jack (Yankel) have three children.
 In honor of the women who saved her life, Nesse is a passionate advocate for Holocaust education and awareness and has served as a volunteer at the Museum since before it opened in 1993.

 Why I Volunteer